-The greatest level of accuracy is achieved in assessing the severity of dented pipelines when inspection efforts determine the profile of the damaged section of pipe.
+The greatest level of accuracy is achieved in assessing the severity of dented pipelines when inspection efforts determine the actual profile of the damaged section of pipe.
 Once this information is obtained, it is possible to perform a finite element analysis of the damaged area using elastic-plastic material properties to capture the residual stress state of the pipe.
-Cyclic pressure can be modeled in an effort to estimate the alternating stress in the damaged section of pipe.
+Cyclic pressure can be modeled in an effort to estimate the fatigue life of the damaged section of pipe.